5ritney/Group-Project/README.md

 ├── LICENSE          # License information
 └── README.md        # Project documentation

+ quiz-game/ ├── menu.sh # Main menu script ├── quiz.sh # Quiz logic script ├── leaderboard.sh # Leaderboard management script ├── credits.sh # Credits display script ├── LICENSE # License information └── README.md # Project documentation

 ## ✨ Features
   #The **Features** section highlights the key functionalities of the quiz game.
 It lists the main capabilities, such as navigating the       interactive menu, starting a quiz, viewing the leaderboard, checking credits, and exiting the game.
 Each feature links to the respective    script that implements it, making it easy for users to understand how the game works

-🎮 Interactive main menu (menu.sh)
+🎮 • Interactive main menu (menu.sh)
-📝 Start a quiz session (quiz.sh)
+📝 • Start a quiz session (quiz.sh)
-🏆 View leaderboard (leaderboard.sh)
+🏆 • View leaderboard (leaderboard.sh)
-👥 Display credits (credits.sh)
+👥 • Display credits (credits.sh)
-❌ Exit option
+❌ • Exit option

 ## 🚀 Installation
   The **Installation** section provides step-by-step instructions on how to set up the Quiz Game on your system.
 It includes cloning the      repository, navigating to the project directory, and ensuring that the necessary scripts have execution permissions.